Your Stay at St Andrew's Ipswich Private Hospital

 Patient identification bands, allergy bands & alert bands

-It is important that your arm band/s are not removed during the course of your stay.
-(Please note that on occasion the band may be removed by an Anaesthetist if the arm is to be used for an intravenous drip).
-It is important that a replacement armband is applied.
-Please advise staff if this has been overlooked.
+It is important that your arm band/s are not removed during your stay.
+(Please note that on occasion the band may be removed by an Anaesthetist if the arm is to be used for an intravenous drip)

 Nurse call system